awslabs/aws-servicebroker-documentation/getting-started.md

 or

-cd catasb/local/mac    # for MacOS
+cd catasb/local/mac    # for Mac OS
 ```

-If you are running in the MacOS environment, review/edit `catasbconfig/mac_vars.yml`
+If you are running in the Mac OS, review/edit `catasbconfig/mac_vars.yml`

 To create secrets for the AWS Access and AWS Secret Key parameters for all your APBs, do the following.